hapax/hapax.github.io/assets/chandra.md

 once more, since a neutron has almost the same mass as a proton, $m_n
 \approx m_p$.

-But there is a subtlety we did not include: an additional repulsion between neutrons because of the strong nuclear force.
+But there is a subtlety we did not include: the strong nuclear repulsion between neutrons.
 This repulsion is poorly understood and difficult to model, but the analogue of the Chandrasekhar limit for neutron stars is called the [Tolman-Oppenheimer-Volkoff (TOV) limit](https://en.wikipedia.org/wiki/Tolman%E2%80%93Oppenheimer%E2%80%93Volkoff_limit),